Patricia Johanson: McMarsh and West Campus, McMaster University (2018-present)

 Currently in progress, this 45-acre project for McMaster University in Hamilton, Ontario, Canada will be simultaneously a work of Land Art, a wetland habitat restoration, and a living laboratory for students and researchers.

 The overall plan is based loosely on a Monarch butterfly wing, paying homage to this endangered species, which begins its 3,000-mile migration to Mexico in this part of Ontario.
 The wing-shape is defined by landscaped terraces, plantings, and Coldwater Creek, which runs along the western perimeter.
 The upper and lower halves of the wing will contain the two main habitat areas.
-Within these habitats, a series of unpaved pathways, inspired by the veins of the Monarch’s wings, will allow visitors to experience the various ecologies up close.
+Within these habitats, a series of unpaved pathways, inspired by the veins of the Monarch's wings, will allow visitors to experience the various ecologies up close.

-Johanson’s design constitutes a major part of the University’s master plan for its West Campus sustainability initiative.
-The plan will reestablish three, distinct wetland habitats—wet forest, ponds, and marshland—located within the upper (northern) and lower (southern) sections of the Monarch wing profile.
+Johanson's design constitutes a major part of the university's master plan for its West Campus sustainability initiative.
+The plan will reestablish three distinct wetland habitats—wet forest, ponds, and marshland—located within the upper (northern) and lower (southern) sections of the Monarch wing profile.

 In the upper section, several types of woodlands will be added to the existing McMaster Forest to create a cooler, more sustainable environment.
-Within the forest, a separate food forest will contain the kinds of plants used by the Mississauga Nation and Haudenosaunee Confederacy.
-Adjacent to the Forest will be two meadows, which will include milkweed plants to feed by Monarch caterpillars.
+Within the forest, a separate food forest will contain the kinds of edible plants traditionally used by the Mississauga Nation and Haudenosaunee Confederacy.
+Adjacent to the Forest will be two meadows containing milkweed plants to feed Monarch butterfly caterpillars.

-In the southern portion, McMarsh, the current parking lot will be excavated down to the former floodplain level and be replaced by four, interconnected ponds.
-Here native plants will help purify water and provide food as well as shelter for returning birds, waterfowl, amphibians, and turtles.
-Pathways, surrounding and jutting into the ponds, will allow visitors to study wildlife up close, while a deep, central channel will give researchers canoe and kayak access.
+In the southern portion, McMarsh, the current parking lot will be excavated down to the former floodplain level and be replaced by four interconnected ponds.
+Here, native plants will help purify the water and provide food as well as shelter for returning birds, waterfowl, amphibians, and turtles.
+Pathways surrounding and jutting out into the ponds will allow visitors to study wildlife up close while a deep, central channel will give researchers canoe and kayak access.

 The fill excavated for the ponds will be used to shape the topography of the site in various ways.
 Some of the fill will be sculpted into configurations inspired by local geology, such as the Niagara Escarpment.
 Some will be shaped to direct stormwater or to channel airflow.
 Some will form “tablelands” capable of supporting a research facility for the study of the renewed habitats as they evolve over time.

-What others have said about Patricia Johanson
+Personal life and death

+Johanson married art critic and historian Eugene Goossen in 1974.
+She had three sons: Gerrit, Alvar, and Nathaniel, and three grandchildren.
+Goossen died in 1997.

+Johanson died from heart failure on October 16, 2024, at the age of 84.